You limited your search to:

 Creator: Doyle, Charles

-Description: This report briefly explores the Armed Career Criminal Act (ACCA), 18 U.S.C.
-924(e), which requires imposition of a minimum 15-year term of imprisonment for recidivists convicted of unlawful possession of a firearm under 18 U.S.C.
-922(g).
-Section 924(e) applies only to those defendants who have three prior state or federal convictions for violent felonies or serious drug offenses.
-The report includes descriptions of constitutional challenges to the application of section 924(e), which have been generally unsuccessful.
+Description: This report discusses the Armed Career Criminal Act (ACCA), 18 U.S.C.
+924(e).
+The law requires a minimum 15-year term of imprisonment for recidivists convicted of unlawful possession of a firearm under 18 U.S.C.
+922(g), who have three prior state or federal convictions for violent felonies or serious drug offenses.

 Authority of State and Local Police to Enforce Federal Immigration Law